Frequently Asked Questions

 What's up with your prices?

-Fair question, and we are sure you are thinking it...
+Fair question, and some may be thinking it...
 Our prices are determined based on estimated fuel costs and time put in by the captain.
-Broke down, the cost looks like this: $1000 8-hour cruise includes a full meal ($50), approximately 45 gallons of fuel ($200-250), one hour of clean up before and after and captain's time.
+Broke down, the cost looks like this: $800 per 8-hour cruise includes a full meal ($50), approximately 45 gallons of fuel ($200-250), one hour of clean up before and after and captain's time.
 This also factor's in maintenance and repairs on the vessel.
 This equates to approximately $70 per hour for a professional and highly trained captain to share a beautiful day with you on the water on a 50 foot Motor yacht.

 What's the Reservation Policy?